|

 Congress approved Charles Thomson's eagle design the same day he submitted it June 20, 1782.
 There was no "great debate amongst the Founding Fathers" about which bird would be the national one as suggested by The History Channel program "Secrets of the Dollar Bill."

-More than a year after the Great Seal was adopted, Ben Franklin mused privately in a letter to his daughter about the wild turkey as a good symbol for "the temper and conduct of America."
+More than a year after the Great Seal was adopted, Benjamin Franklin mused privately in a letter to his daughter about the wild turkey as a good symbol for "the temper and conduct of America."

 The number thirteen is not "hidden" in the design of the Great Seal.
+It is specified several times: 13 stripes, 13 arrows, 13 stars.

 |